North Brighton

 Table Chart PROFILE FAQ

-North Brighton features high concentrations of group households, with a higher-than-average median household size
+North Brighton features high concentrations of group households, with a fairly typical median household size

-Family households constitute 69.9% of all households, including 29.4% couples with children, 30.1% couples without children, and 9.4% single parent families.
-Non-family households account for the remaining 30.1%, with lone person households at 26.2% and group households comprising 4.1%.
-The median household size is 2.5 people, which is larger than the Greater Adelaide average of 2.2.
+Family households account for 69.9 percent of all households, including 29.4 percent couples with children, 30.1 percent couples without children, and 9.4 percent single parent families.
+Non-family households constitute the remaining 30.1 percent, with lone person households at 26.2 percent and group households comprising 4.1 percent of the total.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households